civic-community/civic-sip-api-java/README.md

 ### Installation
 * You must have **Gradle** installed in order to build this project
 * You can check [Demo Web Application](https://github.com/MosquitoKill3r/civic-api-web-demo) for configuration, installation and usage.
-* To build project run `gradle clean build` from command line.
+* To build project run `gradle clean build` from the command line at the project root.
-* To run unit test execute `gradle test` from command line.
+* To run unit test execute `./gradlew clean test` from the command line at the project root.

 ### Usage
 - Register your application on [Civic Partner Portal](https://sip-partners.civic.com).